ooni/probe/README.md

 **Net test** is a set of measurements to assess what kind of internet censorship is occurring.

-**Decks** are collections of ooniprobe nettests with precabled inputs.
+**Decks** are collections of ooniprobe nettests with some associated inputs.

 **Collector** is a service used to report the results of measurements.

-**Test helper** is a service used by a probe for successfully performing it's measurements.
+**Test helper** is a service used by a probe for successfully performing its measurements.

 **Bouncer** is a service used to discover the addresses of test helpers and collectors.